 UACCM is located approximately 50 miles west of Little Rock in Morrilton, Arkansas.
 Click here to see a map with directions to UACCM.
 For specific building locations once you reach the college, please see our campus map.

-Enrollment for the fall 2012 semester stood at 2140 credit-seeking students.
-UACCM is one of the fastest-growing colleges in the state and has experienced enrollment growth since becoming a two-year college in 1991.
+Enrollment for the fall 2015 semester stood at 2042 credit-seeking students.
+UACCM has experienced an enrollment increase of 350 percent since becoming a two-year college in 1991.